marialuisarg/marialuisarg/README.md

 I am a Computer Science student currently based in Juiz de Fora (MG), Brazil.
 my pronouns are **she/her** and you can talk to me in portuguese or english (hopefully also in german, in the very distant future).

+  💼 | I'm a RPA developer at [Smarthis] (https://smarthis.com/)
-  💻 | I'm currently studying vehicle routing problems with drones, using multi-objective optimization models.
+  💻 | I'm currently studying vehicle routing problems with drones 💖 | I'm a volunteer at [Meninas Digitais UFJF] (https://www.instagram.com/meninasdigitaisufjf/), trying to increase the number of girls in STEM
   👀 | in my repositories you'll probably find stuff I used to study and my (very few) personal projects
   📧 | you can reach me at marialuisa@ice.ufjf.br or at my [linkedin](https://www.linkedin.com/in/maria-lu%C3%ADsa-riolino-guimar%C3%A3es/) | [instagram](https://www.instagram.com/marialuisarg_/)

-✨ besides tech, I love to talk about books, travel, education and everything related to pop culture!
+✨ besides tech, I love to talk about books, travel, food, education and everything related to pop culture!

 ##